stan-dev/statastan/README.md

 Testing
 -----------------
-StataStan has been tested with CmdStan 2.6.2 and 2.7.0, Stata versions from 11.2 to 14.0, and Stata flavors IC and SE.
+StataStan has been tested with CmdStan 2.9.0, Stata versions from 11.2 to 14.0, and Stata flavors IC and SE.
 We have not added multicore capacity yet, but it is on the to-do list and is easy to do (see Stan manual).

-We have run it successfully on Linux, Mac and Windows, but we would like to hear from you if it works (or not) with Windows 10 or versions of Stata older then 11.0.
+We have run it successfully on Linux, Mac and Windows, but we would like to hear from you if it works (or not) with Windows 10 or versions of Stata older than 11.

 Other notes
 ---------------